ECNU-CILAB/TriangleStrategy/docs/source/index.rst

     OASS (Our proposed method, coming sooooooooooon...)

+Note that OASS is based on another individual package ``oass``.
+Please refer to https://pypi.org/project/oass/.

 This project is open source and is jointly supported by **East China Normal University** and **Seek Data Group, Emoney Inc.**.

 1. Project Architecture